Consider using AOSP mobile devices for business tasks

 According to Digital Content Next latest report, an OHA Android phone sends over 90 requests per hour to Google’s server, resulting in 3600 requests & 176 MB over a 40 hours week.
 That’s why you don’t necessarily want your business data to be sent to GAFA’s server, and to become the owner of your data.

-Famoco delivers B2B OS, an Android Open Source Project version of Android, which is a forked-Android OS made for business only.
-B2B OS comes without Google Mobile Services and many business-oriented features, and drastically reduce the amount of metadata send to Google’s servers, resulting in enhancing business digital assets security.
+Famoco delivers Famoco OS, an Android Open Source Project version of Android, which is a forked-Android OS made for business only.
+Famoco OS comes without Google Mobile Services and many business-oriented features, and drastically reduce the amount of metadata send to Google’s servers, resulting in enhancing business digital assets security.

 Schedule a call if you have any interests or questions.
 We’d love to hear from you.